 Motorola Moto G6

-Motorola returns yet again, this time with the sixth generation of the popular Moto G, appropriately named the Moto G6.
+Motorola's sixth generation of the popular Moto G, appropriately named the Moto G6, has now been succeeded by the Moto G7, though the G6 is still worth consideration.
 It offers a premium looking design for an affordable device, along with an 18:9 aspect ratio display, which means a big screen in a manageable footprint.